AbhishekRamesha/Multiplier/README.md

 1. CLA
 2. RCA

-The heirarchy of the files are as follws
+The heirarchy of the files are as follows
 Shift and Add Multiplier
 --Control Unit
 --CLA/RCA